Frequently Asked Questions about Hyaluronic Acid Fillers (HAF)

 Q: Are there any other side effects associated with HAF treatments?

 A: Injection-related reactions such as swelling, redness and tenderness might occur.
-Other types of reactions are very rare, but about 1 in 2,000 treated patients have experienced a localized allergic type skin reaction with Restylane (The frequency of this reaction with other HAFs has not been reported).
-These have usually consisted of swelling or redness at the injection site, sometimes affecting the surrounding tissues.
-This can be treated to shorten the duration of the reaction..
-You should not receive hyaluronic acid injections if contemplating pregnancy or pregnant, or breast-feeding, as the risks are unknown.
+Other types of reactions are very rare, but about 1 in 2,000 treated patients have experienced a localized allergic type skin reaction with Restylane (The frequency of this reaction is also relatively rare with the other HAFs.
+Reactions at filler treatment sites have rarely been reported after vaccinations, viral illnesses and dental procedures.
+These have usually consisted of swelling and redness at the injection site, sometimes affecting the surrounding tissues.
+This can be treated to shorten the duration of the reaction.
 Skin infections or persistent bumps at injection sites have rarely been reported.
 Rare reports of skin ulceration have been reported in the medical literature.
 Although extremely rare, there have been a few reports of permanent blindness occurring when substances have been injected in the region between the eyebrows or close to the eyes.
+You should not receive hyaluronic acid injections if contemplating pregnancy or pregnant, or breast-feeding, as the risks are unknown.

 Q: How long do HAF Treatments last?

 A: HAF treatments are long lasting, but not permanent.
 The length of time a treatment maintains its effect is variable and depends on many factors, such as your age, skin type, muscle activity, and where and how the material is injected.
-Experience shows that Restylane, Perlane and Juvederm can be effective for up to six months for lip enhancements and even longer for treatment of wrinkles on the face.
-Restylane has lasted over a year in under eye creases.
+Experience shows that the Restylane & Juvderm family of products lasting up to six months for lip enhancements and even longer for treatment of wrinkles on the face.
+Restylane Lyft & Contour, and Juvederm Voluma have lasted up to two years in cheek volume restoration and for under eye hollows.
 It is recommended that you plan on periodic visits to maintain the improvement.
 Most patients choose to have a follow-up treatment six to twelve months after the initial treatment.
 One of the great advantages of HAFs is that they are long lasting, but not permanent.
 Unlike permanent treatments or implants, HAF treatments leave you with the option of re-evaluating your needs when the initial effect has worn off.
 With HAFs you will always have the option of continuing or changing the combination of treatments.
 A follow-up can be performed at any time you like after the previous treatment.
 A more dramatic effect can often be achieved by adding additional HAF, before the effects from the previous treatment wear off.

 Q: Can I use more than one type of HFA?

 A: You can combine different types of HFAs during the same treatment session, or switch between the different products from one session to the next.
-Sometimes Perlane or Juvederm Ultra Plus will be used for deeper filling and Restylane or Juvederm Ultra will be layered above the deeper material.
+Sometimes Lyft or Juvederm Ultra Plus will be used for deeper filling and Restylane Silk or Belotero will be layered above the deeper material.
 Dr. McCauliffe has had a rare patient who has had more than usuall temporary swelling with one product, who didn't swell with a different HAF product.
 Having different HAF products available offers these and other advantages.

 Q: How much do HAF treatments cost?

-Q: What is the difference between the different forms of hyaluronic acid (Restylane, Perlane, Juvederm Ultra & Ultra Plus, Elevess, Hylaform, Captique)?
+Q: What is the difference between the different forms of hyaluronic acid (Restylane, RHA Collection, Juvederm, and the Belotero family of fillers?

 Q: What other filler substances are there?